Sites Let Amateurs Be Published Authors Without the Book Deal

 As further proof that the market is growing, a new player -- called Blurb ( http:/

-"The book industry is next in line to be 'indied' after music and movies," said Blurb founder Eileen Gittins, referring to material that ordinary people produce independent of large media companies.
+"The book industry is next in line to be 'indied' after music and movies," declared Blurb founder Eileen Gittins, referring to material that ordinary people produce independent of large media companies.
 "In the past three years there has been a huge shift from people being downloaders and consumers, to being uploaders and producers."

 Fueling the growth are the many specialty topics such as vintage Rolex watches and horse manure ("The Little Book of Horse Poop" is one Lulu title).
 They may not produce enough sales to land a book deal at Random House but have little trouble finding readers online.